 - Don’t have your windows all the way open, easy access.

 - No valuables on your seats, it’s like an invitation.

 - Avoid back roads or driving too late, Tools mostly come at night.

 - Install a failsafe device that can be activated to cut your car’s ignition.

 - Having a Tracker, might not be a bad idea either.

-- Fit your windows with security film, to avoid someone breaking it.
+- Fit your windows with security film, to avoid someone breaking them.

 - Avoid known hot spots at all costs

-There are many other viable ways to combat this issue, and we suggest you find that which works best for you.
-Unfortunately times are changing, people are changing, and so must you!
+There are many other viable ways to combat this issue, and we suggest you find which works best for you.
+Unfortunately, times are changing, people are changing, and so must you!
 Be alert, be aware and be prepared.